Remi-Montagne/Project_Molecular_Dynamics/README.md

 ##################################################################
 The goal of this program is to study the sRNP H/ACA complex

-This complex catalyzes isomerisation of uridin into pseudo-uridin, which is important for RNA structure, particularly tRNAs.
+This complex catalyzes isomerisation of uridin into pseudo-uridin, which is important for RNA structure.

 The project was to study global and local changes using RMSD and frequency of interaction of AAs with another chain.